fis/aoc/z80/readme.md

 standard output, while reading a byte reads it from standard input, returning 0 if at end of file.
 That is all.

-If I end up picking this up later, subsequent improvements should include:
+If I end up writing more solutions, subsequent improvements could include:

-- `//go:generate` lines, or some other automation, to assemble solutions without having to invoke `z80asm` manually.
-- Integration with the shared `testdata` folder, so that it's possible to run `go test` to validate the generated programs.
+- A pure Go Z80 assembler.
+This would allow quality-of-life stuff like automated importing of library dependencies, and maybe even fancier stuff like inlining only-used-once routines.
 - A solution for debugging.
 The Visual Studio Code [DeZog](https://github.com/maziac/DeZog) extension could be made to serve in this role, and its internal simulator should be capable enough for this,